deehuck/dotfiles/README.md

 # dhuck's dotfile

-This is a fork of mharrington's [github repo](https://github.com/mhartington/dotfiles).
+This started as a fork of mharrington's [github repo](https://github.com/mhartington/dotfiles).
+I have since slimmed it down and modified it for my own use.
+There is a lot left from mharrington and I am forever grateful for his contribution.

 ## Requirements